STMicroelectronics/st-mems-ispu/host_firmware/nucleo_ispu_test_header/README.md

 ## Build and flashing

 The firmware project for each supported Nucleo board is available in the corresponding folder.
 The projects can be built using either the Makefile (with the [Arm GNU Toolchain for bare-metal target](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) and the [ISPU toolchain](https://www.st.com/en/development-tools/ispu-toolchain.html) installed) or the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) project (with the ISPU plugins installed).
-The projects can be generated for other development enviroments with [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) using the provided *.ioc* files.
+The projects can be generated for other development environments with [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) using the provided *.ioc* files.
 Note that, after the generation from the *.ioc* file, adjustments to the build process may be needed.

 The project code may also be used to port the firmware to a non-supported hardware setup.
 The firmware was generated using [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html).
 All custom code is contained in *Core/Inc/application.h* and *Core/Src/application.c* (the *application* function is called from *Core/Src/main.c* in the main loop), thus allowing for easy porting, without modifying much of *Core/Src/application.c*.
 Modifications might be necessary for code related to hardware-dependent resources, such as timers, interrupt pins, and communication interfaces.